NASAPsyche/irondb/external_modules/anaconda/README.md

 The script we will use from pdfminer.six to extract pure text from PDFs is pdf2txt.py
 1. In your PyCharm project set-up with our Conda environemnt, navigate to the following path:
-    External Libraries⁩ ▸ ⁨<Python 3.6> <⁩ ▸ ⁨journalImport⁩ ▸ Scripts
+    External Libraries⁩ ▸ ⁨<Python 3.6> ▸ ⁨journalImport⁩ ▸ Scripts
 2. Open terminal in path specified by step 1 (in PyCharm: right click on ⁨Scripts⁩ ▸ Open in Terminal)
 3. Run the following command in terminal under path specified by step 1: pdf2txt.py <sample PDF name>
 4. Text extraction from your sample PDF should show up in terminal
 5. Troubleshooting:
     - Make sure the pdf2txt.py file shows up under Scripts in the specified path from step 1
-    - Make sure your sample PDF for testing is also included in the same directory
+    - Make sure your sample PDF file for testing is also included in the same directory